Vahaz/social-friends-plugin/README.md

 It also save player's last connection date.
 In game you can use various commands such as : /friends add <player> | /friends

+This plugin also use Bundle features, allowing to make Language files to translate plugin's messages.

 This is my first public plugin, this serves more of a display project rathen than a commercial project.

 Use this plugin at your own risk, the plugin might encounter bugs.
 It should work tho.